open-pioneer/trails-openlayers-base-packages/src/packages/geolocation/README.md

 <Geolocation mapId="map_id" />
 ```

+The map is zoomed and centered to the user's position, if the geolocation was successful.
+After panning, zoom in or zoom out the map, the map isn't zoomed and centered after a changed user position.

 To configure the style of the user's position and accuracy, add the optional properties `positionFeatureStyle` or `accuracyFeatureStyle`:

 ```tsx